RogerMarsh/dptdb/README.txt

    at the command prompt of a shell with setup.py in the current directory.

+   'python' should be the same version as the one under Wine where dptdb is being installed.
+If this is not possible the command must be something like:

+       python3.8 setup.py install PATH_TO_PYTHON=C:/Python27 PYTHON_VERSION=27

+    The PATH_TO_PYTHON can be omitted if the Python on Wine is at it's default location for a 'user-only' install.
+C:/Users/[user]/AppData is accepted as the default location if C:/Users/[user]/AppData/Local/Programs does not exist.

    Runtime dependencies

-   * Python 2.6 or later provided the version (2.6 for example) is the same as the Python used to build dptdb.
+   * Python 2.7 or later provided the version (2.7 for example) is the same as the Python used to build dptdb.
    * The MinGW runtime used to build dptdb.